Tennis Court Resurfacing Guide : Costs, Signs, and Why It Matters

 Discover the Right Time to Resurface Your Tennis Court

-Tennis court resurfacing is a routine process employed to ensure the court stays in its prime condition.
+Tennis court maintenance practices is a routine process employed to ensure the court stays in its prime condition.
 As resurfacing disrupts the player’s routine practice or any scheduled matches, it is important to resurface the court at a suitable time.
 Moreover, the type of the tennis court surface also governs how often it needs repair.

 As per the general guidelines to tennis court repair, hard surface courts should be resurfaced every 4 to 8 years while clay courts need frequent resurfacing i.e. every 2 to 3 years.
 Synthetic grass courts have the maximum life with around 12 to 20 years of good gameplay with proper maintenance, although minor repairs are needed during this time period.